baptiste0928/cargo-install/README.md

 operator is provided, it is interpreted like a caret (`^`) operator.
 The latest semver compatible version will be installed.
 - `features`: Space or comma-separated list of crate features to enable.
+- `locked`: Use the crate `Cargo.lock` if available.
+This adds `--locked` to the install command arguments.
 - `cache-key`: Additional key added to the automatic cache key used to manually invalidate the cache.